 No reprisals of any kind shall be taken by the Board or by any member of the administration against any party in interest, any representative, any member of the Association, or any other participant in the grievance procedure by reason of such participation.

-Forms for filing grievances, serving notices, taking appeals, making reports and recommendations, and other necessary documents shall be prepared jointly by the Superintendent or designee and the Association and given appropriate distribution so as to facilitate operation of the grievance procedure.
-All grievance forms and responses shall be in typed format.
+Forms for filing grievances, serving notices, taking appeals, making reports and recommendations, and other necessary documents shall be prepared jointly by the Business Administrator and the Association and given appropriate distribution so as to facilitate operation of the grievance procedure.

 ARTICLE V: EMPLOYEE RIGHTS AND PRIVILEGES